BBBase-EHeresy/PPPub/docs/forces_of_evil/azogs_legion.md

 - [Terror]
 - **Deadly Union (PASSIVE)**

-As long as Azog is mounted upon the White Warg, you can expend either Azog’s or the White Warg’s stores of Might, Will and Fate as if they shared the same profile (though you should still mark down which of the two actually expended each point).
+As long as Azog is mounted upon the White Warg, you can expend either Azog's or the White Warg's stores of Might, Will and Fate as if they shared the same profile (though you should still mark down which of the two actually expended each point).

 - **Pack Master (PASSIVE)**

-Once separated from Azog, only Warg models may use the White Warg’s [Stand Fast!] rule or benefit from its Heroic Actions.
+Once separated from Azog, only Warg models may use the White Warg's [Stand Fast!] rule or benefit from its Heroic Actions.

 - **Raging Beast (PASSIVE)**